comps/pexen/README.md

 * `provides` - a list of strings or other objects supporting comparison (`==`);
   when the callable finishes running, it "provides" these, unblocking any others that "require" the specified strings/objects
-* `claims` - Not Implemented Yet; list of strings/objects to claim a mutex on, so that only one callable locking any of these can run at a time
+* `claims` - list of strings/objects to claim a read-write lock on, so that only one callable locking any of these can run at a time
+* `uses` - like `claims`, but multiple callables using these strings/objects can run simultaneously, see: read-only lock
 * `priority` - a sortable (eg. int) value; given multiple callables capable of execution (all requires met), prefer the ones with lower priority value;
   defaults to 0